pheen/Bracket-Pair-Colorizer-2/README.md

 ![Independent](images/independentExample.png "Independent Example")

 > `"bracket-pair-colorizer-2.independentColors"`
-Override the colors used for a particular bracket character.
+Override the colors used for a particular bracket character when `"bracket-pair-colorizer-2.colorMode"` is set to `"Independent"`.
 Accepts valid color names, hex codes, and `rgba()` values.
 ```json
 "bracket-pair-colorizer-2.independentColors": {
     "(": [ "#808080", "#6DEDED", "#A2EEEE", "#D7EEEE" ],